-1. INTRODUCTION 1 2.
-WHY IS BERBER SO REMOTE FROM THE REST OF AFROASIATIC?
-2 3.
-BERBER AND PASTORAL EXPANSION IN THE SAHARA 3 4.
-DATING THE EXPANSION OF MODERN BERBER 4 5.
-LANGUAGE LEVELLING: THE ROMAN LIMES AND THE CAMEL 5 6.
+2. WHY IS BERBER SO REMOTE FROM THE REST OF AFROASIATIC?
+L DATING THE EXPANSION OF MODERN BERBER LANGUAGE LEVELLING: THE ROMAN LIMES AND THE CAMEL 6.
 WHY WERE RURAL AGRICULTURAL COMMUNITIES ALSO SUBJECT TO LANGUAGE LEVELING?
-7 7.
-SYNTHESIS AND CONCLUSIONS 8 REFERENCES 9 TABLES Table 1.
-Punic borrowings into proto-Berber Table 2.
-Latin loans into Berber, Kabyl examples Table 4.
-Latin loans in Kabyle relating to orchards and farms PHOTOS Photo 1.
-Camel in agricultural labour 7 Photo 2.
-Camel and donkey caravan in the Central Sahara 7 FIGURES Figure 1.
-Bilingual Latin/Berber inscription 1 Figure 2.
+7. SYNTHESIS AND CONCLUSIONS 9 REFERENCES TABLES Table 1.
+Punic borrowings into proto-Berber 5 Table 2.
+Latin loans into Berber, Kabyle examples 6 Table 3.
+Latin loans in Kabyle relating to ox-ploughing Table 4.
+Latin loans in Kabyle relating to orchards and farms 9 PHOTOS Photo 1.
+Camel in agricultural labour 8 Photo 2.
+Camel and donkey caravan in the Central Sahara 8 FIGURES Figure 1.
 Internal structure of Afroasiatic.
 3 MAPS Map 1.
-Present and former distribution of Berber 1 Map 2.
-Roman limes in North Africa under Septimus Severus
+Present distribution of Berber Map 2.
+Roman limes in North Africa under Septimus Severus 7